autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 - `DeepAR` (with default hyperparameters)
 - `ETS` (with the given `seasonality` and `seasonal_period`; all other parameters set to their defaults).

-For the full list of available models and the respective hyperparameters, see [Forecasting Time Series - Model Zoo](forecasting-model-zoo.html).
+For the full list of available models and the respective hyperparameters, see :ref:`forecasting_zoo`.

 ### Hyperparameter tuning
+:label:`sec_forecasting_indepth_hpo`

 Advanced users can define search spaces for model hyperparameters and let AutoGluon automatically determine the best configuration for the model.

 ```python